vaquerizaslab/fanc/fanc-doc/klot.rst

 ===========================
-Kai-C command line plotting
+FAN-C command line plotting
 ===========================

-The ``klot`` tool should be accessible from the command line after you installed Kai-C (see :ref:`fanc_installation`).
+The ``klot`` tool should be accessible from the command line after you installed FAN-C (see :ref:`fanc_installation`).
 It provides basic commands for plotting Hi-C data and other genomic tracks.